Skip to main content

 Total Credits12

-Optional Secondary Concentration Requirements (six additional hours)
+Optional Secondary Concentration Requirements (Six Additional Hours)

 In addition to completing the departmental, program, and (primary) concentration requirements, students may also elect to pursue a secondary concentration in one of the three primary concentration areas.
 Additional course requirements for a secondary concentration vary by concentration, as follows: